rcls/stellatron/solids/stellatron.md

 1 &dash; Icosohedron
 ---------------------

 Just a plain icosohedron.
+Prints as a single piece.

-7 &ndash; Great Icosohedron
+7 – Great Icosohedron
 ---------------------------

 Prints as two pieces with post joiners.
 The main piece needs infill but the